Posted Jan. 17, 2019

 About Hurley Write, Inc.

 Hurley Write, Inc., a certified women-owned small business (WBENC and WOSB), Historically Underutilized (HUB), and Disadvantaged Business Enterprise (DBE), has been designing and teaching customized onsite and online technical, business, and scientific writing courses for over 25 years.
-We also develop and teach specialty courses, such as how to write proposals and standard operating procedures (SOPs) and deviation and investigation reports, and how to prepare and give great presentations.
+We also develop and teach specialty courses, such as how to write winning proposals and writing SOPs and deviation and investigation reports, and how to prepare and give great presentations.